 Re-appointment of Commissioners

-The Lord Chancellor and Secretary of State for Justice also announced today the re-appointments, by Her Majesty The Queen, of Dame Lorna Boreland-Kelly DBE JP, Professor Dame Hazel Genn DBE, Sir Geoffrey Inkin OBE, Edward Nally, Sara Nathan OBE, District Judge Charles Newman, Judge David Pearl, Francis Plowden, Harriet Spicer and Jonathan Sumption OBE QC, as Commissioners of the Judicial Appointments Commission (JAC).
-Biographies of the Commissioners can be found on the JAC's web site
+The Lord Chancellor and Secretary of State for Justice also announced today the re-appointment, by Her Majesty The Queen, of Dame Lorna Boreland-Kelly DBE JP, Professor Dame Hazel Genn DBE, Sir Geoffrey Inkin OBE, Edward Nally, Sara Nathan OBE, District Judge Charles Newman, Judge David Pearl, Francis Plowden, Harriet Spicer and Jonathan Sumption OBE QC, as Commissioners of the Judicial Appointments Commission (JAC).
+Biographies of the Commissioners can be found on the JAC's website.

 Their re-appointments are for one year from 1 February 2011.